Advanced Technique: the Front Roll-Fall

 As you continue rolling, try to maintain the curve of your body,

-the back, the gluteus maximus will impact the mat, followed by the left
+In the final phase, the lower gluteus maximus will impact the mat, followed by the left

 leg (in these photos) which will come over and strike the mat on its

-the ball of the foot, not the heel) due to the 45 degree angle of the
+the ball or sole of the foot, not the heel.

-The arms and hands wrap protectively around the head as the roll finishes.
+The arms and hands wrap protectively around the head as the roll finishes, still in a slightly angled position.

 "burned off" by the friction of the body sliding across the mat a bit.

-Remember, the most important objective in a head-first forward fall is
+Remember, the most important objective in a head-first forward falling method is

 to protect the head from traumatic brain injury.
 Some scrapes and

-bruises from sliding are a small price to pay for avoiding a serious or fatal injury.
+bruises from sliding on a hard surface are a small price to pay for avoiding a serious or fatal head injury.

 Here is a full floor-level practice roll, shown at half-speed.